django/deps/draft/XXXX-dissolve-core.rst

 As noted above, the initial set of Mergers and Releasers will be the current Django Fellows.
-The Framework team shall then work to select at least one additional Merger, and shall at all times attempt to maintain a roster of at least three Mergers, ans as many Releasers as are deemed necessary to meet needs.
+The Framework team shall then work to select at least one additional Merger, and shall at all times attempt to maintain a roster of at least three Mergers, and as many Releasers as are deemed necessary to meet needs.

 The selection process for either role shall occur as follows: